 - You can use a different filling, like sweet potato paste for example.

 The ingredients used in all recipes on this site are measured using the metric system.
 I use a scale

 to be precise with my measurements and ensure good results.
 If you would also like to use a scale, here are some: USA

 Subscribe to the newsletter

-- 5. In the meantime, put the quince paste (cut into small cubes) and the water in a pan and melt over medium heat.
-Puree the quince paste with your and mixer.
+- 2. Prepare the quince pie filling: In the meantime, put the quince paste (cut into small cubes) and the water in a pan and melt over medium heat.
+Puree the quince paste with a mixer.
 Set aside.